clemsonciti/workshop-palmetto-linux/_episodes/08-interactive.md

 Now, you will see the prompt changing back to `login001`.

-The `qsub` command that we have entered used the default parameters: one CPU, 2 Gb of RAM, and 25 minutes of walltime (walltime is the amount of time you are requestng for the compute node; once this time is over, you are kicked out from the compute node).
+The `qsub` command that we have entered used the default parameters: one CPU, 2 Gb of RAM, and 24 hours of walltime (walltime is the amount of time you are requestng for the compute node; once this time is over, you are kicked out from the compute node).
 This request is very modest and not particularly practical.
-Let's do a mpre relevant request: four CPUs, 10 Gb of RAM, and two hours of walltime:
+Let's do a more relevant request: four CPUs, 10 Gb of RAM, and two hours of walltime:

 ~~~
 qsub -I -q skystd -l select=1:ncpus=4:mem=10gb,walltime=2:00:00